Conditional probability and independence

 Suppose you bring a friend to the ER.

-You select a door, the host then opens one of the 2 remaining doors, revealing a 🐐.
+You select a door, the host then opens one of the 2 remaining doors, revealing a goat 🐐.
 The host asks

 Would you like to switch to the remaining closed door?